-Another important aspect of Map Completion is doing skill points.
-They usually make you fight a Veteran mob or drink something (later on the expansions Skill Points may make you fight Champions) or just commune with a place of power.
-Upon completion, they grant you 1 skill point (10 in the expansion areas) which you use to train your character and unlock skills (see below).
+Another important aspect of Map Completion is doing hero points.
+They usually make you fight a Veteran mob or drink something (later on the expansions Hero Points may make you fight Champions) or just commune with a place of power.
+Upon completion, they grant you 1 hero point (10 in the expansion areas) which you use to train your character and unlock skills (see below).

 This is what the interface looks like in game:

 As you can see on the lower right corner we have the minimap, which you are gonna look at a lot.
 Note that you can change the position of the minimap.